Dent corn: Use

-According to the U.S. Department of Agriculture's Federal Grain Inspection Service (FGIS), there are two categories of dent corn hybrids.
-These hybrids are categorized by the colour of the kernels—either yellow or white.
+According to the U.S. Department of Agriculture's Federal Grain Inspection Service (FGIS), there are two categories of dent corn hybrids—yellow and white.
 Yellow dent corn is produced primarily for animal feed and industrial uses such as ethanol and cooking oils.
 FGIS identifies that "white food corn hybrids are dent corn... are typically contracted and sold to dry-mill processors and used in alkaline cooking processes for making masa, tortilla chips, snack foods, and grits" as well as producing food-grade starch and paper.
 Dependent on their starch content, some yellow dent corn hybrids are grown and used in the production of food for human consumption.